 Do not support the idea of suicide, but do not be judgemental either.
 Keep it neutral and allow your loved one to express their true feelings.

 Feelings of hopelessness

-In an instance such as this, if left untreated, the alcohol consumption could increase.
+In an instance such as this, if left untreated, alcohol consumption could increase.
 This can be dangerous in more ways than one.
 First of all, an attempt at suicide could still occur despite the habit.
-The alcohol consumption could pose other risks such as automobile accidents and domestic violence.
+Alcohol consumption could pose other risks such as automobile accidents and domestic violence.
 It is so important to pay attention.